Fliplet/qa-automation-solutions/README.md

-# 🤖 Stagehand AI Testing Framework Integration
+# 🤖 Pure Stagehand AI Testing Framework

-This project integrates [Stagehand](https://github.com/browserbase/stagehand) AI-powered browser automation with our existing Playwright test framework, providing both traditional and AI-driven testing capabilities.
+This project is a pure [Stagehand](https://github.com/browserbase/stagehand) implementation for AI-powered browser automation testing, built from the ground up using Stagehand's natural language capabilities.

 ## 🎯 Overview